 Brakes were another sore point.
 Front disc brakes were still an extra-cost option and even when ordered were marginal for the weight of the big-engined cars.
 Stopping performance was further hampered by a penchant for rear axle hop, which only the ultra-stiff rear springs included with the 426 Hemi could quell effectively.
 The issue was not the brakes themselves, but the fact that the axle was closer to the front spring shackles rather than in the middle of the springs, which improved axle control on acceleration, but allowed too much axle movement on a panic stop.

-Other E-body Challenger foibles included mediocre visibility, a cramped interior for the sizeable exterior dimensions, and dismal gas mileage that barely edged into the double digits (more than 20 L/100 km).
+Other E-body Challenger foibles included mediocre visibility, a cramped interior for the sizable exterior dimensions, and dismal gas mileage that barely edged into the double digits (more than 20 L/100 km).
 Critics also had unkind words about the car’s build quality.
 By that time, Chrysler had a decided checkered reputation for quality control and the thousands of different possible combinations of options available on the E-bodies almost certainly didn’t help.

 Perhaps the greatest shortcoming was price.
 A six-cylinder coupe started at $2,851, $130 more than the cheapest Mustang hardtop, while the Challenger R/T began at a hefty $3,226 (which did not include such sundries as radio, power steering, or automatic transmission).
-It was not difficult to option a Challenger to well above the $5,000 mark, which was beyond the means of many younger buyers — exactly the kind Dodge expected to be interested in the Challenger.
+It was not difficult to option a Challenger to a list price well above the $5,000 mark, which was beyond the means of many younger buyers — exactly the kind Dodge expected to be interested in the Challenger.

 AN AUDIENCE OF NONE

 Sporty car buyers proved to be just as ambivalent about the E-body Challenger and Barracuda as the magazine reviewers.
 Plymouth Barracuda sales for 1970 were 55,499, an improvement over ’69, but hardly impressive for an all-new model.
-The Dodge Challenger did better, selling more than 80,000 units in 1970, but many of those sales appear to have been at the expense of the bigger Dodge Charger, whose 1970 sales dropped significantly; astute buyers may have recognized that the Challenger was essentially a smaller, somewhat trimmer version of the Charger and opted for the new car over its three-year-old brother.
+The Dodge Challenger did better, selling more than 80,000 units in 1970, but many of those sales appear to have been at the expense of the bigger Dodge Charger, whose 1970 sales dropped significantly.
+Astute buyers may have recognized that the Challenger was essentially a smaller, somewhat trimmer version of the Charger and opted for the new car over its three-year-old brother.

 As if to add insult to injury, the disappointing debut of the E-body Challenger and Barracuda coincided with a dramatic surge in the popularity of the A-body Plymouth Valiant and Dodge Dart — particularly the new Plymouth Valiant Duster, a hastily contrived fastback version of the familiar A-body compact.
 Chrysler almost couldn’t give away the original fastback Barracuda, but the conceptually similar Duster outsold the muscular new Barracuda by more than four to one.
 In fact, sales of the 1970 Duster exceeded the combined sales of the Barracuda and Challenger by a significant margin.